We review VPNs independently, but we may earn commissions if you buy a VPN via our links.

 ExpressVPN's apps for macOS & iOS

-If you plan on sharing your subscription with others, be aware that ExpressVPN allows only 8 simultaneous connections per account.
-This is slightly below average, and is especially disappointing given that cheaper services like PIA and Surfshark don’t impose any limits.
+If you plan on sharing your subscription with others, be aware that ExpressVPN allows 10 simultaneous connections per account.
+While this is very typical, cheaper services like PIA and Surfshark don’t impose any limits.

 Additional Features